KabiraL/Hospital_Assessment_Databricks/README.md

 ### How I built it
 The analysis runs in two notebooks:

 1. Hospital_Scoring.ipynb contains data cleaning, the clinical-outcome scoring system, and exploratory analysis.
-Every hospital is scored on the same 26 outcome measures CMS uses in its star ratings (mortality, readmissions, and safety).
+Every hospital is scored on the same 26 risk-adjusted outcome measures CMS uses in its star ratings (mortality, readmissions, and safety).
 These were standardized and combined into a single Outcomes score.
-That score is paired with Per-Episode Cost (Medicare spending per care episode) and split at the medians into four value tiers.
+That score is paired with Per-Episode Cost (risk-adjusted Medicare spending per care episode from MSPB) and split at the medians into four value tiers.
+There are 2,306 hospitals in this completed dataset.
 2. Hospital_Analysis.ipynb contains the statistical work, including an independent-samples t-test, one-way ANOVA with Tukey comparisons, two linear regressions (modeling outcomes and cost), correlations, the random-forest models for high value and cost, and the comparison against CMS star ratings.

 A deliberate design choice I made was scoring outcomes on clinical measures only (mortality, readmissions, and safety) and leaving out the patient-experience and broader availability measures CMS folds into its stars.
 This is exactly the reason this lens diverges from the star ratings in interpretable ways.